ceramic-sf/quick-boi-source/bolq.md

 People can achieve common goals without resorting to violence and theft of others.
 Obstacles they face can be solved.
 ```

 Libertarianism is about moving toward systems that do not require forceful or violent actions against other people.
 Opponents to libertarianism are [pessimistic rather than optimistic about people](#the-principle-of-optimism) and about what reason and knowledge can accomplish.
-For example, if libraries are important for people then it should be possible to pursuade others to build one without resorting to violence and forceful taxation by the government.
-The private space industry is a good example of nonviolent voluntary action by people for a common goal that some thought was only possible by government programs like NASA.
+For example, if libraries are important for people then it should be possible to persuade others to build one without resorting to violence and forceful taxation by the government.
+The private space industry is a good example of non-violent voluntary action by people for a common goal that some thought was only possible by government programs like NASA.
 People are fundamentally capable of solving problems to achieve goals and it may be that infrastructure like roads and welfare can be built non-violently.
 Solving problems non-violently [is possible, given the right knowledge](#anything-that-is-physically-possible-is-achievable-given-the-right-knowledge) of how to do that.

 *Libertarianism is about systems of government without force or violence.
 The power of people to solve problems by creating explanatory knowledge makes this framework viable.*